-- A. Observable and interruptible - One-on-one In-Program Contact between minor athletes and a Registered Volunteer or other Adult Participant must be observable and interruptible, except in emergencies or: - B. Exceptions These exceptions also apply to all one-on-one In-Program Contact not specifically addressed in other policies: - a.
+- A. Observable and interruptible One-on-one In-Program Contact between Minor Athletes and a Registered Volunteer or other Adult Participant must be observable and interruptible or: - B. Exceptions These exceptions also apply to all one-on-one In-Program Contact not specifically addressed in other policies: - a.
 A dual relationship (See page 3 for definition) - b.
 When the close-in-age exception applies (See page 3 for definition) - c.
+In an emergency situation (See page 3 for definition) - d.
 If a Minor Athlete needs a Personal Care Assistant, and: - The Minor Athlete's parent/guardian has provided written consent to USBC or LAO having jurisdiction for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - 2.
 The Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - 3.
-The Adult Participant Personal Care Assistant has complied with USBC's Criminal Background Screening Policy - d.
+The Adult Participant Personal Care Assistant has complied with USBC's Criminal Background Screening Policy - e.
 In other circumstances specifically addressed in this policy that allow for certain one-on-one interactions if USBC receives parent/quardian consent.